The Egyptian Sojourn of the Hebrews

-By the time of the Exodus, the Hebrews who became known as the Israelites, had been living as servants and slaves in Egypt under Egyptian rule for more than three hundred years.
-The wealth and prestige of the Egyptian culture and society had been built upon and depended on this slave labor.
+By the time of the Exodus, the Hebrews whose collective tribal name was "Israel", had been living as servants and slaves in Egypt under Egyptian laws for more than three hundred years.
+The wealth and prestige of the Egyptian culture and society had been built upon and depended on the slave labor of the peaceful and docile Israelites.
 According to Oahspe, for three hundred years prior to 1550 b.c.e., (the end of the cycle of Cpenta Armij and the beginning of the cycle of Bon), the northern and eastern kingdoms of Heleste and Pars'ie (a large expanse from the Mediteranean north, south and eastward to Persia) were driven to war by the false Gods Baal and Ashtaroth.
-And so, by 1550 b.c.e., there were millions of people from the east who had migrated into Egypt, among these were Faithists escaping the wars resulting from Baal and Ashtaroth's struggles to gain dominion and territory.
-Some biblical scholars attribute the Hyskos rule to Israelites, but the peace-seeking Israelites, did not come as warriors making themselves dominant in the territory they occupied, but rather they became preferred servitutde under the dominion of to the Egyptians where there was peace and order, to the being killed off in the upheavals of war in the North and Eastern Regions:
+And so, by 1550 b.c.e., there were millions of people from the east who had migrated into Egypt, among these were Israelite Faithists escaping the wars resulting from Baal and Ashtaroth's struggles to gain dominion and territory.
+Some biblical scholars attribute the Hyskos rule to the Israelites, but the peace-seeking Israelites who had continued to live in the ways established by Abraham, shunned the rule of kings preferring a system of elders and fathers organized and connected as families and tribes.
+They sought not to conquer or dominant peoples or territory, but rather they arrived in Egypt as refugees from war torn regions to the East and North East.
+They even acquiesced to servitude under the dominion of the Egyptians where there was at least peace and order, rather than to remain amongst the dangers and upheavals of war in the North and Eastern Regions:

 ||In the Middle Kingdom the Ancient Egyptians developed a new government where the pharaoh did not have total power over Egypt.
 The officials got their way.
 However, this did not mean that their civilization was weak or that the pharaohs did not have any power.
 In fact, strong pharaohs of the 12th dynasty had complete authority.....The Middle Kingdom was formed after a series of wars between the rulers of Upper Egypt (the South) and Lower Egypt (the North).
 The rulers of Upper Egypt won, and they reunified the country about 2000 BC, with the capital first at Thebes in the south, and then at a new city just south of Memphis.
 The Pharaohs of this period are not as powerful as before.
 They show themselves as taking care of their people, instead of as god-kings as in the Old Kingdom.
 They are the shepherds of the people now.
 The nomarchs (local officials) are powerful.|| Various sources of education material for schools.

-The interface of the migrating Asiatics with Egyptians was controlled through laws which were designed to enslave those who would not adopt Egyptian religion, this in turn also affected many Faithists to adopt Egyptian ways, as per the Oahspe account:
+The interface of the migrating Asiatics with Egyptians was controlled through Egyptian laws which were designed to enslave those who would not adopt Egyptian ways, including the prevailing Osirian religion, this in turn also affected many Faithists to adopt Egyptian ways, as per the Oahspe account:

-This concurs with the historical evidence that not all the Hebrews who came to Egypt remained servants, but sought advancement within Egyptian culture and society.
+This concurs with the historical evidence that not all the Hebrews who arrived in Egypt remained servants, but many sought advancement within Egyptian culture and society (as is also evidenced in the story of Joseph in the Old Testament).
 Moreover, not all Asiatics were Hebrew, Hyksos also translates as "Shepherd Kings".
-So there is an understandable blurring of historical definitions between Hebrew Faithist and Hyksos (which in this case refers to warrior Asiatics).
+There is therefore an understandable blurring of historical definitions between Hebrew, Faithist/Israelite and Hyksos (which in this case refers to warrior Asiatics).